academic-moodle-cooperation/moodle-report_offlinequizcron/README.md

 Description
 -----------

-The Offlinequiz-Cron Module adds an interface to the offlinequiz-module to see and change pending cronjobs in the offlinequiz
+The Offline Quiz Cron plugin (report_offlinequizcron) adds an interface to the Offline Quiz activity (mod_offlinequiz) to inspect and change pending cronjobs for the Offline Quiz.

 Requirements
 ------------